The Art of Peace

 See What Is Around Our Beautiful Venue

 Beyond its natural splendor, Burgenland offers a treasure trove of historical and cultural attractions.
-The region's medieval castles and fortresses, including Burg Forchtenstein and Burg Güssing, stand as testaments to its fascinating past.
-Visitors can immerse themselves in history by exploring the Esterházy Palace in Eisenstadt, a grandiose baroque landmark where Joseph Haydn once composed his masterpieces.
-The quaint towns of Rust and Rust-on-Neusiedlersee are celebrated for their traditional thatched-roof houses and their lively festivals, notably the well-known "Rustica" showcasing local customs and traditions.
+The region's medieval castles and fortresses, including Burg Schlaining and Burg Güssing, stand as testaments to its fascinating past.

 Burgenland's tourism is not only about natural beauty and history but also encompasses a vibrant cultural scene and a warm, welcoming atmosphere.
-The region hosts various cultural events and festivals throughout the year, such as the Haydn Festival and the operetta performances at Schloss Tabor.
-Additionally, its indulgent hot springs and wellness resorts nestled amidst the vineyards offer a serene retreat, inviting visitors to relax and rejuvenate while soaking in the region's tranquil ambiance.
+The region hosts various cultural events and festivals throughout the year.
+Additionally, its indulgent hot springs and wellness resorts offer a serene retreat, inviting visitors to relax and rejuvenate while soaking in the region's tranquil ambiance.
 With its harmonious blend of nature, history, and culture, Burgenland beckons travelers seeking an authentic and unforgettable experience in Austria.

 Partners